If you’re reading this article, chances are you’ve run into an “Avoid an excessive DOM size” warning from Google Lighthouse.

 Excessive DOM size causes increased memory usage, delay in style processing, and creates costly layout reflows.
 Modifying the DOM objects gives you control over what page elements you want to show to your user.

 Put simply, keeping the DOM size small enables you to improve the site performance and user experience.
+This, in turn, will improve your Core Web Vitals score.

 The “avoid an excessive DOM size” warning explained